muhamm-ad/PyBLEToolkit/docs/CONTRIBUTING.md

 - Becoming a maintainer
 - Proposing new features
 - Proposing new GUI service
-  - **Develop Your Service**: Create a new service class that inherits from `AbstractService` and a corresponding GUI class that inherits from `ServiceTab`.
+  - **Develop Your Service**: Create a new service class that inherits from `AbstractService` and a corresponding GUI class that inherits from `AbstractServiceTab`.
   - **Document the Protocol**: Clearly document the data transmission protocol used by your service.
 Include examples of the data format and how it should be interpreted. see  [ExJSONService](services/exemple_ble_json.png) for example.
   - **Submit a Pull Request**: Fork the repository, add your service and GUI classes, update the `SERVICE_REGISTER` dictionary, and submit a pull request with your changes.

 ### How to Contribute Your Service

-1. **Develop Your Service**: Create a new service class that inherits from `AbstractService` and a corresponding GUI class that inherits from `ServiceTab`.
+1. **Develop Your Service**: Create a new service class that inherits from `AbstractService` and a corresponding GUI class that inherits from `AbstractServiceTab`.
 2. **Document the Protocol**: Clearly document the data transmission protocol used by your service.
 Include examples of the data format and how it should be interpreted.
 3. **Submit a Pull Request**: Fork the repository, add your service and GUI classes, update the `SERVICE_REGISTER` dictionary, and submit a pull request with your changes.